Sherine1214/Blog_Sherine/README.md

+Here's the revised version of the README, with some formatting and structure improvements:

+---

 # Simple Blog API

 This project is a RESTful API for a blog application.
 It allows users to register, authenticate, and manage blog posts.
 The API supports CRUD operations for posts, JWT-based authentication, and additional features like pagination, search, and post liking.